Enrique Bunbury: Career

-In 2007, Héroes del Silencio agreed to take part in an exclusive worldwide tour consisting of ten concerts to be given in ten cities around the world, which bore the name "Tour 2007" and marked the 20th anniversary of their first performances and the ten years that had elapsed since their dissolution as a band in 1996.
+In 2007, Héroes del Silencio agreed to take part in an exclusive worldwide tour consisting of ten concerts to be performed in ten cities worldwide, which bore the name "Tour 2007" and marked the 20th anniversary of their first performances and the ten years that had elapsed since their dissolution as a band in 1996.
 The first concert took place in Guatemala City on 15 September, followed by Buenos Aires (21 September), Monterrey, Mexico (25 September), Los Angeles (28 September), Mexico City (4 & 6 October), Zaragoza, Spain (10 & 12 October), Seville, Spain (20 October) and Valencia, Spain (27 October), which wrapped up the '07 Tour.

-Bunbury went on to ensemble a new band which goes by the name "Los Santos Inocentes" (The Holy Innocents).
+Bunbury went on to ensemble a new band which goes by the name "Los Santos Inocentes" (The Innocent Saints).
 Bunbury has recorded eight studio albums with Los Santos Inocentes.
 Helville De Luxe (2008), Las Consecuencias (2010), Licenciado Cantinas (2011), Palosanto (2013), MTV Unplugged: El Libro De Las Mutaciones (2015), Expectativas (2017), Posible (2020), and Curso De Levitación Intensivo (2020).

 Unlike Héroes del Silencio, Bunbury's solo career has been very different in terms of musical sound but managed to keep the essence of rock, while experimenting with various rhythms from electronic music and Middle Eastern sounds in the early stages of his solo career to cabaret music, rancheras, blues, flamenco and tango, or to salsa, milonga, boleros and cumbia in one of his latest works which pays tribute to Latin America.
 According to La Banda Elastica, "Rock gods do exist... and Enrique Bunbury is definitely one of them."
 He is renowned for his powerful, operatic voice which can range from F2-A5 with the ability to hit C3.
 Bunbury is a baritone.
 The SESAC Latina Music Awards honoured him with the Icon Award in 2019.
+He will receive a Lifetime Achievement Award by The Latin Recording Academy in 2025 as a "pioneering, musically omnivorous and intensely poetic" musical legend.